bielikb/xcframeworks/README.md

 This format bundles module-stable frameworks (.swiftinterface) for the platforms of interest.

 The [Info.plist](./Products/xcframeworks/DynamicFramework.xcframework) contains all available frameworks in a bundle specified by library identifiers.
-This information is used by Xcode during the linking time => xcodebuild picks the right framework for the platform we're building against
+This information is used by Xcode during the linking time => xcodebuild picks the right framework for the platform we're building against.
+Since Xcode 12.0 the xcframework can contain also debug symbols (dSYMs, BCSymbolMaps).

 The structure of xcframework looks as shown below

 ![xcframework](./res/xcframework.png)

 ## Size of xcframework